vestrel00/contacts-android/DEV_NOTES.md

 **Account removal**

 Removing the Account will delete all of the associated rows in the Contact, RawContact, and Data tables.
+This includes user Profile data in those tables.

 #### RawContacts; Deletion

 Deleting a contact's Contacts row, RawContacts row(s), and associated Data row(s) are best explained in the documentation in `ContactsContract.RawContacts`;

 > When a raw contact is deleted, all of its Data rows as well as StatusUpdates,
 > AggregationExceptions, PhoneLookup rows are deleted automatically.
 >
 > When all raw contacts associated with a Contacts row are deleted, the Contacts row itself is also
 > deleted automatically.
 >
 > The invocation of resolver.delete(...), does not immediately delete a raw contacts row.
 Instead,